Douglas Chandler

 Douglas Chandler (May 26, 1889 – after 1970s) was an American broadcaster of Nazi propaganda during World War II.
 He was convicted of treason and sentenced to life imprisonment in 1947 but was released in 1963.

 Early life

 Born in Chicago, Illinois, Chandler was an officer in the United States Navy during the First World War and later wrote a weekly news column for a newspaper in Baltimore.

 He was financially ruined in the Wall Street Crash of 1929 and "fed up to the chin with the Depression and the miasma that was enveloping Washington."
 He moved from the United States to France and then to Germany in 1931.
-There he worked as a journalist who showed Nazi Germany in an ideal light and contributed on that theme to the National Geographic Magazine.
+Working there as a journalist, he showed Nazi Germany in an ideal light and contributed on that theme to the National Geographic Magazine.

 Propaganda for Nazi Germany

 In April 1941, Chandler began to broadcast Nazi propaganda from Berlin for the Reichs-Rundfunk-Gesellschaft, German state radio, working as a commentator in its U.S.A.
 Zone.
 When Germany declared war on the United States on December 11, 1941, American citizens were repatriated by the U.S. government, but Chandler chose to stay.

 Chandler broadcast to the United States under the pseudonym "Paul Revere."
 His programs began with the sound of clattering hooves and the song "Yankee Doodle" and were mainly anti-Roosevelt and anti-Semitic in content.
 He appealed to Americans to "throw off tyranny" and to their isolationist sentiment.
 He also asserted that Roosevelt was under the control of Jewish advisers.

 Chandler became known as America's Lord Haw-Haw because of his cultivated American voice.
 Though he had become a convinced Nazi, his activities were not motivated by idealism alone.
 He was paid $3,200 a month as a broadcaster, which put him in the top six on the Reichs-Rundfunk-Gesellschaft’s payroll.

 Towards the end of 1943, the increased Allied bombing of Berlin caused Chandler to be relocated first to Vienna and then to Munich, where he made his last broadcasts sometime in February 1945.